 After finding out where are iPhone backups stored on Mac, deleting the iTunes back up that you have on your Mac is very easy to do.
 And what you will be needing to do is to go to your backup directory instead of doing the process on your iTunes.
 To delete old iPhone backups on your Mac, here is what you need to follow:

 Since you know where are iPhone backups stored on Mac iCloud, removing your iCloud backup is a lot easier though.
 And all you have to do are the following steps below.

+Now that we have known where are iPhone backups stored on Mac.
+How do I find and delete iPhone backups on Mac?
 Aside from deleting your iTunes backup manually on your Mac, there is another easier way for you to do this.
 We know that it is also easy to remove iTunes backup on your Mac manually.
 However, doing it that way will actually consume you more of your time in doing a simple task.

 And because of that, we have the perfect tool for you to remove all of your iTunes junk on your Mac.
 And this is by having the iMyMac PowerMyMac cleaner which is a powerful tool when it comes to clean up junks on your Mac.
 It will definitely help you in removing the useless files to free up space on your Mac.

 The Master Scan option from the PowerMyMac is what can help you in removing your backups, and as well as your installation packages from your iOS device.
 It can also help you remove all those corrupted downloads that you made in iTunes.

 Have the iMyMac PowerMyMac downloaded and installed on your Mac, then open it up to follow the steps below: